civican/legisinfo/44-1/bills/C-19/bill_text.md

 ### Section 5

-      **(1)** For the purposes of paragraph 23(3)(b) of the Act, the amount of security to be provided by an applicant for a spirits licence, a tobacco licence, a cannabis licence or a **vaping product licence** is an amount of not less than $5,000 and
+      **(1)** For the purposes of paragraph 23(3)(b) of the Act, the amount of security to be provided by an applicant for a spirits licence, a tobacco licence, a cannabis licence or a vaping product licence is an amount of not less than $5,000 and

   **(2)** Paragraph 5(1)(b) of the Regulations is replaced by the following:

-    in the case of a tobacco licence, a cannabis licence or **a vaping product licence**, be sufficient to ensure payment of the amount of duty referred to in paragraph 160(b) of the Act up to a maximum amount of $5 million **per licence**.
+    in the case of a tobacco licence, a cannabis licence or a vaping product licence, be sufficient to ensure payment of the amount of duty referred to in paragraph 160(b) of the Act up to a maximum amount of $5 million per licence.

 ### Section 113

 Paragraph 12(1)(e) of the Regulations is replaced by the following:

-fails to comply with any Act of Parliament, other than the Act, or of the legislature of a province respecting the taxation of or controls on alcohol, tobacco products or **vaping products**, or any regulations made under it; or
+fails to comply with any Act of Parliament, other than the Act, or of the legislature of a province respecting the taxation of or controls on alcohol, tobacco products or vaping products, or any regulations made under it; or

 #### Regulations Respecting the Possession of Tobacco Products or Cannabis Products That Are Not Stamped